Visual Disentangled Diffusion Autoencoders: Scalable Counterfactual Generation for Foundation Models: Methods

-\textbf{Algorithm 1 (Component Reflection)} performs a rigorous semantic inversion.
-Instead of arbitrary amplification, it creates counterfactuals by reflecting the sample's embedding along specific component axes through the origin ($c_k \to -c_k$).
+\textbf{Approach 1 (Component Reflection)} performs a rigorous semantic inversion.
+Instead of arbitrary amplification, it creates counterfactuals by reflecting the sample's embedding along specific component axes through the origin ($\evc_k \ve_k \to -\evc_k \ve_k$).
 This isolates the causal effect of reversing a specific feature (e.g., ``presence'' vs. ``absence'') while keeping the global structure intact.
-Algorithm 1 would in theory also work for non-linear $\Omega$.